mariusfacktor/forthright-django/README.md

 If an argument is a custom object, the class definition must be present in both the client code and the server code.

+Warning: This code deserializes pickled data on the server which is unsafe. forthright is only intended for rapid prototyping on a private network.